kaplanoah/svg_generator/README.md

 # Svg Generator

-A tool for making SVGs that are easy to manipulate.
+For making SVGs programmatically that are easy to manipulate.

 ## How it works